Murray Street, Perth

-Murray Street is one of four main east-west roads within the Perth central business district (CBD).
+Murray Street is one of four main east-west streets within the Perth central business district (CBD).

 History

-The street, the central portion of which has become a pedestrian mall, was named after Sir George Murray, Secretary of State for War and the Colonies from 1828 to 1830.
+Murray Street was named after George Murray, Secretary of State for War and the Colonies from 1828 to 1830.

-It is the one main road in Perth that has an eastern ending at a church – the Roman Catholic St Mary's Cathedral; the other major churches in the CBD are on the sides of the city streets.
-The western end of Murray Street also once had a church with St Patrick’s Roman Catholic Church sitting on Havelock Street opposite the end of Murray Street.
-Murray Street was extended to Outram Street in 1937 and St Patrick’s was demolished.
+It is the one main street in Perth that has an eastern ending at a church – the Roman Catholic St Mary's Cathedral; the other major churches in the CBD are on the sides of the city streets.
+The western end of Murray Street also once had a church with St Patrick's Roman Catholic Church sitting at Havelock Street opposite the end of Murray Street.
+Murray Street was extended to Outram Street in 1937.
+St Patrick's was then demolished.
 Murray Street was later extended further west to Thomas Street.

 The intersections with the north-south running streets include Murray Street, where the Wentworth Hotel has been on the corner for over 100 years, though the earlier hotel at the location had a different name.

+The central portion between Barrack and William streets has been converted into a pedestrian mall.
+In 2005, the mall was refreshed in connection with the building of a new entrance to Perth railway station.

 The mall was created later than the Hay Street mall and its central section had no hotels whereas Wellington, Hay and St Georges Terrace have.

 The number of historic arcades linking with the Hay Street mall is significant compared to other parts of the CBD.

 The western and eastern ends of the street have had significant changes in land use compared to the central section.

 Shops and malls

-The strip has many popular shops lining the street including flagship outlets for department stores such as Myer, David Jones, Woolworths and Target.
+The strip has many popular shops lining the street including flagship outlets for department stores such as Myer, David Jones, Woolworths and Kmart.
 Recent development along Murray Street has seen the addition of a number of both national and international retailers including – Nespresso, Swarovski, G-Star Raw, Quiksilver, General Pants Co., Aquilla, Industrie, Hurley, Pandora, Zara and many more.